 Robert M. Harveson, Extension Plant Pathologist University of Nebraska, Panhandle REC, Scottsbluff

 Author’s note: This article focuses on landmark events in Nebraska agricultural history.
 It is a simple list of novel reports and discoveries, or significant achievements in plant pathology made between 1884 and 2015.
 They were made either in Nebraska or by University of Nebraska personnel (current or former faculty, post doctorals, staff, and students).
-Unless otherwise indicated, all named persons are plant pathology department members.
+Unless otherwise indicated, all named persons are Department of Plant Pathology members.

 1884 - Charles Bessey – although not officially recognized as a separate entity from botany until about 1920, plant pathology actually began in 1884-1885 with the arrival of Charles Bessey.
 This was a full two years prior to the establishment of the Agricultural Experiment Station in 1887.
 Bessey was initially hired as the first station botanist, and also served as the first Dean of the College of Agriculture.
 He strongly promoted plant pathological studies and additionally included plant diseases in his botany course in 1884, although the subject had probably been previously taught by the Horticulture Department as cryptogamic botany - later known as mycology (the study of fungi).
 Between 1885 and 1905 almost a dozen reports, papers, and bulletins were produced pertaining to plant diseases by Bessey and his students – the first plant pathology publications in Nebraska.

 1890 – Roscoe Pound – student of Bessey’s (B.S. and M.A.) and W. J. Webber independently reported violet root rot from alfalfa (caused by Rhizoctonia crocorum) from two distinct locations in Nebraska.
 This proved to be the first Rhizoctonia disease reported in the U.S.